kashrest/lrl-asr-experiments/README.md

 ## Environment

 Create a virtual environment for your project We recommend Anaconda package manager.
-To install
+You can create a conda environbemntw ith all the required packages using this command: